Top 7 Most Polluting Industries in 2023

 Transport Industry Pollution Key Stats

-Despite being much more carbon intensive than road travel, aviation only accounts for 11.6% of passenger transportation emissions.
+However, despite being much more carbon intensive than road travel, aviation only accounts for 11.6% of passenger transportation emissions.
 Road transport, on the other hand, contributes to 74.5% of all CO2 emissions in the transport industry.

-Check out how different methods of transport compare in the graph below.
+Check out how different methods of transport compare in the graph below:

 What can we do to help?

-If want to learn more about how the government is planning to reduce aeroplane emissions, go to our page: What Is ‘Jet Zero' And Is It Just A Pipe Dream.
-Or, for tips on making your next holiday greener, check our guide to green travel.
+Research is key to finding a solution.
+Learn more about how the government is planning to reduce aeroplan emissions, read our ‘What is ‘Jet Zero’ and is it just a pipe dream’ guide.
+Or, for tips on making your next holiday greener, check out our guide to green travel.

 3. Manufacturing and construction